Pleas JavaScript on.

 The Purpose of AMU and AMU Deviation Indicators1 for East Asian Currencies

 The monetary authorities of East Asian countries have been strengthening their regional monetary cooperation since the Asian currency crisis of 1997.
 This monetary cooperation after the crisis resulted in the Chiang Mai Initiative (CMI), which was established by the ASEAN + 3 (Japan, South Korea, and China) as a network of bilateral and multilateral swap arrangements to deal with a currency crisis in member countries.
-Under the CMI, the monetary authorities should conduct surveillance to prevent a currency crisis in the future.
+Under the CMI, the monetary authorities should conduct surveillance to prevent future currency crises.

-As one of the new surveillance criteria, we propose the creation of an Asian Monetary Unit (AMU) and AMU Deviation Indicators for East Asian currencies.
+As one of the new surveillance criteria, we propose the creation of AMU and AMU Deviation Indicators for East Asian currencies.
 These should contribute to coordinated exchange rate policies in East Asia, thereby enhancing the monetary authorities' surveillance capabilities.
-We calculate the AMU as a weighted average of East Asian currencies according to the method used to calculate the European Currency Unit (ECU) adopted by EU countries under the European Monetary System (EMS) prior to the introduction of the euro.
-The AMU Deviation Indicators for each East Asian currency are measured to show the degree of deviation from the Benchmark Rate for each of the East Asian currencies in terms of the AMU.
+We calculate the AMU as a weighted average of East Asian currencies according to the method used to calculate the European Currency Unit (ECU) adopted by the European Union (EU) countries under the European Monetary System (EMS) prior to the introduction of the euro.
+The AMU Deviation Indicators for each East Asian currency are measured to show the degree of deviation from the benchmark rate for each of the East Asian currencies in terms of the AMU.

 We provide Nominal AMU Deviation Indicators on a daily basis and Real AMU Deviation Indicators, which are adjusted for differences in inflation, on a monthly basis.
 The Real AMU Deviation Indicators are more appropriate for conducting surveillance on the effects of changes in exchange rates on the real economy, while the Nominal AMU Deviation Indicators are more useful for monitoring their day-to-day deviations from the AMU.